mikanikos/Fork-Accountability/README.md

 - a simple connection library to provide an high-level API for establishing connections and communicating among processes based on a client-server architecture;

-- an accountability algorithm implementation based on the theoretical specifications given by the research scientists of the DCL lab at EPFL and Interchain Foundation;
+- an accountability algorithm implementation based on the theoretical specifications given by the research scientists of the DCL lab at [EPFL](https://www.epfl.ch/en/) and [Informal Systems](https://informal.systems/);

 - monitor implementation that represents the independent verification entity used to run the accountability algorithm;